 Amid air raids targeting last rebel stronghold in Syria, a mass displacement has left southern Idlib ‘almost empty’.

-The civil war in Syria has killed more than 370,000 people since it started in 2011 with the brutal repression of anti-government protests.
+The war in Syria has killed hundreds of thousands of people and displaced millions since it erupted in 2011 with the repression of anti-government protests.